 The NPRM was the result of a review of the requirements for certification of these airplanes in icing conditions, new information on the icing environment, and icing data provided currently to the flight crew.

 Interested persons have been afforded an opportunity to participate in the making of this amendment.
-No comments were received on the proposed rule or the FAA's determination of the cost to the public.
+Due consideration has been given to the comment received on the proposal.